smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 10 - The Underworld Rejection.md

 Sisyphus sat on a bench that had been worn smooth by countless dead souls awaiting judgment.
 Around him, the bureaucracy of death ground on with inexorable efficiency.
 A shade argued with a clerk about whether drowning counted as "death by water" or "death by lung failure" for categorization purposes.
 Another filled out form after form, each one generating three more forms in response.

-After what might have been ten minutes or ten hours - time behaved strangely here - a voice echoed through the chamber.
-Deep.
-Resonant.
-Carrying the weight of eons.
+After what might have been ten minutes or ten hours - time behaved strangely here - the chamber grew cold.
+Not temperature.
+Something deeper.
+The kind of cold that preceded existence itself.

-"SEND HIM BACK."
+A presence filled the space.
+Not voice.
+Understanding.
+Direct and absolute.

+"The punishment continues.
+He returns to flesh."

 Everyone stopped working.
+Even the eternal bureaucracy paused before that absolute indifference.

-Minos looked up from his tablets.
+Minos looked up from his tablets, voice trembling.
 "Back to... back to the boulder, Lord Hades?"

-"BACK TO WHEREVER HE DIED."

-A pause.
-Then, quieter but still audible: "I'M NOT FILING THAT PAPERWORK."
+"To wherever he fell.
+The logic breaks otherwise.
+We do not accommodate paradox."

 Rhadamanthys and Minos exchanged glances.

 "So..."
 Minos said carefully.
 "We're rejecting his death?"

-"YES."
+The cold presence pressed against the chamber walls.
+Not anger.
+Indifference with weight.

+"Yes."

 "On what grounds?"

-"TOO COMPLICATED.
-NOT WORTH THE ADMINISTRATIVE OVERHEAD."
+"Too complicated, not worth the administrative overhead."

 Sisyphus started laughing.